 Now, Maggie record is ready after press "SAVE" button to return to Homer Adults form.
 We can continue adding two more records for Bartholomew and Lisa.
 Once all the Children records are ready, press "SAVE" to send Homer's record, and another time "SAVE" to send the grandpa Abraham's record.

-Only we have to complete the family with Homer's wife: Marge, by adding a new record in the Adults dataset.
+Now we just need to complete the family with Homer's wife: Marge, by adding a new record in the Adults dataset.

 If we view the table of attributes for Adults, Marge is an orphan record because it does not have any related parent record such as Homer's record.